 Voluntourism Isn’t a Thing in Paris

 Volunteer tourism, or “voluntourism”, seems to be quite popular these days judging from the number of emails I get asking about where tourists can volunteer in Paris.
 Sorry, the last two paragraphs make it clear that the city’s charities just aren’t set up for that.
 Travel blogger Dana Carmel was intent on making it work despite the warnings writes about her failed experience (I give her an “A+” for effort): “The Problem with Volunteering in Paris”

 You’ve probably Googled to get to this page, but the best way to find information about volunteering is to go old-school: in person.
 No matter where you live in France, the best places to find volunteer opportunities are your local Mairie (Town Hall), community center, library, or house of worship.
 All of them will have a welcome desk with someone who can steer you in the right direction, but in many cases, they also will have a table or rack with flyers and brochures that you can find all sorts of information about local organizations and charities that may need volunteers.
 Attending events at any of these places is also a great way to meet people who would be happy to hear you’re looking to volunteer.
 Again, if you don’t speak French yet, there are plenty of Anglophone organizations in Paris looking for members…and volunteers (for those from the United States, here is a list of organizations from the US Embassy).
 Don’t be shy!

 A big fat caveat emptor when trying to find info online: a lot of charities and organizations run by charities don’t always have the manpower to keep their websites up to date or respond to emails in a timely manner.
-If they list a FB page, that light have the latest events and calls for volunteers listed.
-I do try and update this each year or when I get new information, but do email email@example.com if any of the links are dead.
+If they list a FB page, that might have the latest events and calls for volunteers listed.
+I do try and update this each year or when I get new information, but do email firstname.lastname@example.org if any of the links are dead.

 English-Speaking Organizations with Volunteer Opportunities